 Consultancy and training is offered in a number of areas, such as:

 Tom works regularly with Chris Warren and Trevor Millum, authors of Twenty Things to Do with a Word Processor and Unlocking Literature - Approaching Poetry at Key Stage 4.
-He contributed materials to their new book of creative ideas for interactive whiteboards, Sharing, not Staring (all of these books are available from NATE).
+He contributed materials to their new book of creative ideas for interactive whiteboards, Sharing, not Staring.
 Together and with other experienced colleagues they can offer high-quality training in most parts of the UK and beyond.
 You can find out more about this at their English and ICT site.

-Tom writes a regular column for NATE's English Drama Media magazine and has contributed to Teachit's Newsletter.
+Tom writes a regular column for NATE's Teaching English magazine.
 He is the author of two volumes in the York Notes Advanced series, on Poetry of the First World War and The School for Scandal.
 You'll find more news and comment on the Literary Connections Blog.

 If you'd like more information, please send an .